rma601/link_ssl_letsencrypt/README.md

 #SECURE_COOKIES=false
 ```

 Now, tear down and recreate your containers.
 You will need to add `-v /opt/ssl:/ssl` to your docker run commands, or `- /opt/ssl:/ssl` to the `volumes` sections of your docker compose file.
 You will also need to change your port mapping to reflect the ssl configuration for your nodes.
 By default, port `6689` is used for all HTTPS communications.
+If you are running an OCR node, you will need to configure a seperate port so that the two services do not conflict.
+I chose to use `6690` as my secondary port.

 You will likely also need to open and close the appropriate ports:

 ```
 firewall-cmd --permanent --add-port=6689
+firewall-cmd --permanent --add-port=6690
 firewall-cmd --permanent --remove-port=6688
 firewall-cmd --reload
 ```